Iowa Drug Rehabs

 With new forms of substance abuse on the rise, Iowa residents are abusing more opioids, prescription medications and marijuana.
 While many medications help people live healthier lives, they also come with a potential for abuse.
 An addiction can stem from altering medicine doses or sharing pills.
 Between 2007 and 2008 alone, Iowa’s Department of Public Safety, Division of Narcotics Enforcement (DNE) saw a 243 percent increase in the number of opened pharmaceutical cases.

 Marijuana use is another concern among many Iowa residents, especially teenagers and young adults.
 Roughly 27 percent of 11th graders in Iowa have experimented with marijuana.
-Additionally, more than half of adolescent treatment center admissions cite marijuana as the primary abused drug.
+Additionally, more than half of adolescent treatment center admissions cite marijuana as the primarily abused drug.
 Marijuana is commonly transported in commercial and private vehicles from Colorado to Iowa via Interstate 80.
 In fact, Iowa receives the sixth most marijuana product exports from Colorado.

 Laws of Iowa Drug Use